waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## D. PC & Menu Anomalies
 - **PC Box Selection:** When selecting a box from the list, the game may select the box one position *below* the highlighted cursor.
 (Observed Turn 148349)

-## D. Type Effectiveness Chart (Verified)
+## E. Type Effectiveness Chart (Verified)
-- Ground is super-effective against Rock/Ground dual-types (Observed: Bruno's Onix vs CRAG's Golem).

-# VI.
-Active Research & Testing

-## A. Type Effectiveness Verification
 - **Objective:** Systematically test and verify all type matchups in this ROM hack, as the standard chart is unreliable.
-The discovery that Ground is super-effective against Rock/Ground highlights this need.
 - **Method:** During battles, especially against the Elite Four, prioritize using moves with uncertain effectiveness to gather data.
 Record all super-effective, not-very-effective, and immune interactions observed.

-## D. Type Effectiveness Chart (Verified)
+- **Findings:**
   - Ground is super-effective against Rock/Ground dual-types (Observed: Bruno's Onix vs CRAG's Golem).
   - Fighting is super-effective against Normal-types (Observed: Bruno's Machamp vs TITANESS).